 In addition to lifestyle treatments and drugs, there are minimally invasive treatments for OA.
-These treatments aim to restore proper joint function, and include:
+These treatments aim to restore proper joint function and include:

 - Cortisone shots can help reduce inflammation, which decreases swelling and pain in arthritic joints.
 Cortisone injections should only be administered by an experienced clinician and used judiciously to avoid complications and side effects.

 - Knee injections.
 Artificial joint fluid is an option for people who have symptomatic knee OA.
 The treatment involves a series of injections into the knee joint.
 The fluid lubricates and cushions the joint allowing it to move more easily.
-Relief from an injection last three to six months.
+Relief from an injection lasts three to six months.

 Other Medical Treatments